sugarp/kotlinjs-di/README.md

 # kotlinjs-di
 <h1>Primitive implementation of dependency injection for kotlin JS.</h1>

-This is repository of a single file, which happened to be very useful when during development of a kotlin multiplatform application for Android and JS + ReactJS.
+This is repository of a single file, which happened to be very useful during development of a kotlin multiplatform application for Android and JS + ReactJS.
 When following MVP I ended up needing Dependency injection similar to Dagger for Java.

 You define what is returned when injecting.
 Because the injection is a function you can either choose whether you